Murdim/church_and_state/workshop.md

 ## Guardians of Scripture

 The Hafiz trait is now available to non-Muslim religions, renamed as "Guardian of [Religion's scripture]".
-Its effects have also been improved:
+Its effects have also been improved.

- - For Muslims, +5 religion opinion and +0.5 piety/month
- - For Christians and Israelites, +5 religion and +5 group opinion
- - For others, including all randomly renamed religions, +10 religion opinion

 By default, this feature is enabled for **clergyless religions**, including randomized Muslims.